fabricacode/arduinoLightAnimation/README.md

 =====================

-CSS3 style color animation library for controlling RGB leds on Arduino https://vimeo.com/79962595 For information on how to install a library for the Arduino IDE check here: arduino.cc/en/Guide/Libraries
+CSS3 style color animation library for controlling RGB leds on Arduino https://vimeo.com/79962595 For information on how to install a library for the Arduino IDE check here: http://arduino.cc/en/Guide/Libraries

-CSS3 animation comparison
+aLA (arduino Light Animation) / CSS3 animation comparison
 -------

 - animation-duration